robertpeteuil/auto-host-config/README.md

 ### Acknowledgments

 This playboook includes the [mounopts module](https://github.com/Uberspace/ansible-mountopts) written by Uberspace in the library directory.
-It was included directly as there was no easy way to define a single file as a submodule.

 Note: it's only used when the target computer is a notebook and the primary drive is an SSD.